Financial Survey: GD Culture Group (NASDAQ:GDC) & Code Chain New Continent (NASDAQ:CCNC)

-GD Culture Group (NASDAQ:GDC – Get Free Report) and Code Chain New Continent (NASDAQ:CCNC – Get Free Report) are both small-cap business services companies, but which is the better stock?
-We will contrast the two businesses based on the strength of their dividends, valuation, risk, earnings, profitability, institutional ownership and analyst recommendations.
+GD Culture Group (NASDAQ:GDC – Get Free Report) and Code Chain New Continent (NASDAQ:CCNC – Get Free Report) are both small-cap business services companies, but which is the better business?
+We will contrast the two businesses based on the strength of their institutional ownership, valuation, dividends, earnings, analyst recommendations, profitability and risk.

-1.3% of GD Culture Group shares are owned by institutional investors.
-Comparatively, 34.8% of Code Chain New Continent shares are owned by institutional investors.
-2.0% of GD Culture Group shares are owned by company insiders.
-Comparatively, 16.3% of Code Chain New Continent shares are owned by company insiders.
-Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a company will outperform the market over the long term.

 Earnings & Valuation